deegidev/Executable_Visual_Basic_Apps/README.md

-Peircework Pay --  Date completed: 10/8/2013
+Peircework Pay.exe --  Date completed: 10/8/2013

-Image Consulting -- Date completed 11/7/2013
+Image Consulting.exe -- Date completed 11/7/2013

 Project Descriptions:
 Used textboxes, buttons and functions to get, process and output data from the user.